Leak Score

 Support translating the diagnostic into public-facing changes: profile structure, CTA path, pinned content, booking or inquiry flow, and follow-up recommendations.

 Not every client needs every solution.
-The first diagnostic exists to prevent premature strategy.
+The first diagnostic exists to prevent premature strategy and focus effort where it can change the outcome.

 The same evidence structure appears across diagnostics, maps, and cleanup work.